Vintrae/iris-classifiers/README.md

 ## Data conversion to .csv
 The first step was to transform the raw data in the *iris.data* file into a .csv file which is can be imported by pandas in Python.
-Fortunately, this can be done quite easily import the csv library.
+Fortunately, this can be done quite easily by importing the csv library.
 Only stripping and splitting have to be done, since the features are conveniently separated by commas.

 ## k-nn classifier